backdrop-contrib/slick/README.txt

 - Grid, to create the last grid carousel.
 Use slidesToShow > 1 to have more grid combination, only if you have considerable amount of grids, otherwise 1.
   Avoid variableWidth and adaptiveHeight.
 Use consistent dimensions.
+  Choose skin "Grid" for starter.
-  Uses the Foundation 5.5 block-grid as a starter, and disabled if you choose your own skin.
+  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not name Grid.
+Otherwise overrides skin Grid accordingly.

 - Rounded, should be named circle
   This will circle the main image display, reasonable for small carousels, maybe